Te Auaunga (Oakley Creek)

 Auckland Council and mana whenua in partnership

-Te Auaunga project was initially conceived by council as a stormwater engineering solution to increase capacity and reduce flooding in the area.
-This required significant funding and council chose to retain project management to ensure environmental outcomes, alongside better social and community outcomes.
+Te Auaunga project was originally intended as a stormwater engineering solution to increase capacity and reduce flooding in the area.
+This needed significant funding.
+Auckland Council chose to manage the project to ensure environmental, and better social and community outcomes.

-The three local boards through which Te Auaunga flows also supported the project.
+The three local boards through which Te Auaunga flows supported the project.

-The protection of the natural environment remains one of the most important responsibilities of mana whenua as kaitiaki.
-This is reflected in the design of the tohu where the double koru (spiral) represents the coming together, around a common purpose and interest - to protect Te Auaunga.
+Protecting the natural environment remains one of the most important responsibilities of mana whenua as kaitiaki.
+This is reflected in the design of the tohu.
+The double koru represents the coming together, around a common purpose and interest - to protect Te Auaunga.

 The following iwi mana whenua participated and contributed: